paulina-grunwald/Web-developer-courses/Ruby/README.md

 ship.name = "dreadnought"
 puts ship.name
 ```
-It's also possible to provide instances at once but htye need to be separated by commas
+It's also possible to provide instances at once but they need to be separated by commas

 ```Ruby